kennangaibel/Stringer_Realsense/README.md

 Depending on your application the blurring in the OpenCV algorithm may block out too much noise or not enough.
 For the paper example shown above, I recommend filtering via `img = cv2.bilateralFilter(img, 11, 21, 7)`.
 However, for the actual stringer, a more intense blur from `img = cv2.medianBlur(img, 9)` is a lot more effective.
 I highly recommend taking a picture of whatever application you are using, saving it as an image, and running it through `cvTest.py`, messing with different blurring methods until you get the desired result.
 It doesn't have to be that perfect because the depth filter will take care of almost all noise with a narrow enough depth range.

 Finally, avoid running any of the programs with Intel.Realsense.Viewer.exe on concurrently.
-It tends to cause confusing errors that stops any of the programs from working.
+It tends to cause confusing errors that stop any of the programs from working.